-The Lofts will all be little havens.
+The Lofts will be little havens.
 A place to be not-at-work and not-at-home and not-full-of-expectations.
-Families will be able to be somewhere safe and neutral and supportive.
+Families will be able to be somewhere safe, neutral, and supportive.

-For some people, that might be all they need.
-For others, it will give them space for healing – whether that’s through therapy or an environment where talking through the complex set of emotions that often come with being on the road brings about.
-For some it will be a place for recovery.
+Some people may only need a brief pause to catch their breath.
+For others, it might be the lifeboat that gives them the needed space for healing.
+Whether through therapy or by being in an environment where talking through the complex set of emotions that come with being on the road.
+For some, it will be a place for recovery.